Beginning with the establishment of the University of Jordan in 1963, the mission of the Physics Department has been geared towards the following:

-3. Design and conduct experiments using common and modern chemical techniques and analyze and interpret data.
+2. An ability to design and conduct experiments using common and modern chemical techniques, as well as to analyze and interpret data.

-4. Think critically and creatively and apply problem solving and analytical reasoning in chemistry and related fields.
+4. An ability to problem-solving, critical thinking, and analytical reasoning in chemistry and related fields.

-5. Adhere to the legal, ethical and professional responsibilities and apply accurately the proper procedures for safe handling of chemicals.
+6. An ability to apply the proper procedures for safe handling of chemicals.